Fernando Rodney: Seattle Mariners

-On February 6, 2014, Rodney signed a 2-year, $14 million contract with the Seattle Mariners.
-After leading the American League in saves in the first half of the season, Rodney was a late addition to the All-Star team, taking the spot of David Price (who had pitched the Sunday before the game and thus could not pitch in the game).
+On February 6, 2014, Rodney signed a two-year, $14 million contract with the Seattle Mariners.
+After leading the AL in saves in the first half of the season, Rodney was a late addition to the All-Star team, taking the spot of David Price (who had pitched the Sunday before the game and thus could not pitch in the game).
 Rodney finished the 2014 season with an MLB-best 48 saves, which also topped Kazuhiro Sasaki's 45 saves for a new Mariners franchise record.

-Rodney was unable to continue his success into 2015, carrying a 5–5 record (with 16 saves in 22 opportunities) and a 5.68 ERA before the Mariners designated him for assignment on August 22.
+Rodney did not continue his success into 2015, carrying a 5–5 record with 16 saves in 22 opportunities and a 5.68 ERA before the Mariners designated him for assignment on August 22.

 Chicago Cubs

-Rodney was traded to the Chicago Cubs for cash on August 27, 2015.
+Seattle traded Rodney to the Chicago Cubs for cash on August 27, 2015.
 He wore jersey #57, the first time in his career in which he wore a number other than 56.
 His Cubs debut came on August 28 at Dodger Stadium, where he already blew a save during the season.
-He pitched a scoreless eighth despite hitting a batter and throwing a wild pitch.
-With the Cubs in 2015, Rodney allowed only one earned run in 12 innings.
+He pitched a scoreless eighth inning despite hitting a batter and throwing a wild pitch.
+With the Cubs in 2015, Rodney allowed one earned run in 12 innings.

 San Diego Padres

 On February 4, 2016, Rodney signed a one-year, $2 million contract with the San Diego Padres.
-On April 11, 2016, Rodney pitched a scoreless ninth inning to record his first save as a Padre in a win over the Philadelphia Phillies.
+On April 11, Rodney pitched a scoreless ninth inning to record his first save as a Padre in a win over the Philadelphia Phillies.